ArnoBen/datamining_itc/README.md

 ### Spotify API calls

+*Files related to Spotify API calls are located in the Spotify folder.*

 usage : `python main.py -a`

 This command fetches the tracks currently in the database and send queries to spotify following this pattern: